end-9214/IPL_predictions_project/README.md

 ## Project structure

-### backend
+### To run this project -
-* Django rest framework is used in backend.
+* Django rest framework is used in backend.And react is used for Frontend
-* to run the backend api -
+* to run the backend api and react frontend -
+> create a `.env` in backend folder and put `GROQ_API_KEY` inside.
 ```
-cd backend
 docker-compose up --build
 ```